 Has it influenced my doing what love?
 It definitely did not stop me doing what I love, if anything it further cemented my passion.

-Again I observe that it is mostly people who live and work in these areas who contract malaria - Due to our ongoing exposure we don’t take prophylactic medication [Very importantly I am NOT suggesting this for visitors and clients].
+Again, I observe that it is mostly people who live and work in these areas who contract malaria - Due to our ongoing exposure, we don’t take prophylactic medication [very importantly I DO NOT suggesting this for visitors and clients].

 I always strongly suggest that clients consult their medical practitioner to discuss specific requirements for the region they are visiting [including inoculations, prophylaxis, etc.].
 This consultation should ideally occur 8 week’s prior departure for your safari.
 Assuming her/ his approval, malaria prophylactic medication is an important consideration.

 To this point: